Other ways to dispose of your items

 Some materials such as asbestos or hazardous waste may need special disposal arrangements.

 For most households, the collection point will be on the nature strip, unless you don’t have one.
-Please call us before putting out your waste if you do not have a nature strip.
+Please call us before putting out your hard rubbish if you do not have a nature strip.

 Make sure you have:

-- booked your collection before you place your waste out so that we know that it is not illegally dumped waste
+- booked your collection before you place your hard rubbish out so that we know that it is not illegally dumped waste

-- put your hard waste out on the weekend before your scheduled collection
+- put your hard rubbish out on the weekend before your scheduled collection

 - removed fridge and freezer doors